harvard-team-pivot/cs171project/README.md

 Dropdowns added for sorting and filtering map and graph indicators.
 Added country dropdown too.
 Sizing of bootstrap containers to fit visualizations in progress.

+Really should have a way to link git commit history into this document.

 ## Data

 Obtained data from the [World Bank](http://lpi.worldbank.org/) logistics performance index.